 Data centres are vantage points for various kinds of thefts and forgery.
 It is therefore essential to protect these premises.
-Screencheck Dubai provides security solutions for all kinds of physical threats.
+Screencheck Middle East provides security solutions for all kinds of physical threats.

 IT-related facilities come with two different modes, one is off-side and the other is in-house.
 IT centres require high security as they are infrastructures that hold delicate as well as confidential information.
 Hackers might attempt to steal information from vulnerable networks, and servers are located at remote locations which are hard to trace, therefore, a coordinated security strategy is needed in tackling this problem.

 Data centres need protection starting from the perimeter of the facility.
 The building needs to be well-monitored, servers need to be secured, and racks containing wiring arrays and equipment need to be under stringent security measures.
 The security layers may feature perimeter barriers and surveillance or secured entrances with high-level access control like mantraps and turnstiles, badging, multi-technology biometrics, and analytics.

 Data centres vary in size as per the clients they serve.
 Each data centre consists of abundant digital data, wiring compartments, networking and system alarms, and firewalls.
 The core of these data centres is always a data storage location.
 While all these areas are susceptible to remote virtual breaches, a physical breach into the data centre that destroyed wiring infrastructure, or resulted in stolen servers or RAID drives would be catastrophic for an organization’s business health and operations.

 We tend to think that securing data centres can protect data virtually, but it’s beyond the virtual protection of data.
 Layered security within the building makes data centres secure and protects them from possible mischief.
 This can be attained by limiting access points into any facility housing a data centre, while keeping unencumbered exits required for exit by fire codes.